yogeshbharate25/Rock-Tracks-App/README.md

 ## 📱 Features

-* List of rock tracks fetched from iTunes API
+* List of rock tracks fetched from iTunes API and Sorted as per ascending track Release date.
 * Detailed view for individual tracks
 * Opens track in Safari for more details
 * Modern SwiftUI interface
 * Clean architecture with testable layers
 * UI and unit test friendly
+* Tested using a very slow Internet connection

 ---